COINtoolbox/Galaxies_INLA/README.md

 - A tutorial to run [R-INLA](http://www.r-inla.org/) on galaxy maps,
 -  A full catalog of INLA reconstruted mpas of mass, metallicity, age and extinction obtained with [STARLIGHT](http://www.starlight.ufsc.br/) from the [CALIFA](http://califa.caha.es/) and [PISCO](http://adsabs.harvard.edu/abs/2018arXiv180201589G) surveys.

-### *Short Tutorial to reproduce the maps*
+### *Code snipppet to reproduce the spatial maps*

-Available at [tutorial](https://github.com/emilleishida/coinCF2017_INLA/tutorial) , the tutorial is written in R-markdown and shows how to read a spatial map, run R-INLA and plot some basic outputs.
+We provide a simple  [example](https://github.com/emilleishida/coinCF2017_INLA/tutorial) to read the data, perform the INLA analysis and display the results.

 ### CALIFA/PISCO Galactic Property Catalogue